HubDroider/VirusTotalBetterUploader/readme.md

 -Create A VirusTotal Account , Click Your Account pfp > API Key > Copy It & Replace Your_VirusTotal_API_Key_Here With Your API Key

+(If Sometimes VirusTotal Shows An Error , Just Reload The Page)

 If You Find A Bug , Report It In Issues , Thanks !